 - Exceptional transport: Transport of items for which a permit is needed from the central or local governments or road managers due to exceeding legally allowable weights, volumes or dimensions of the transport;

-- Escort: both private and police escort of transport;
+- Pilot: both private and police pilot of transport;

 - Assistant: every (legal) person who is used by the client to achieve proper fulfilment of the contract.